programmerer1/sentient-roma-simple-guide/README.md

     model_id: "openrouter/deepseek/deepseek-chat-v3.1:free"
 ```
 ⚠️ Note: In the free version, some limitations apply.
-This repository also includes my own configuration (agents.yaml and sentient.yaml), so you can reuse it if you wish.

 ## Step 3.
 Restart Docker with New Settings
 After applying the changes, restart the containers: